List of presidents of the Royal Statistical Society

-There has only been one contested election in the Society's history; in 1977, many fellows objected to the nomination by the Council of Campbell Adamson because he was not a statistician, was said to have made derogatory comments about statisticians, and principally because in the previous year he had been defeated in an election to the Council of the Society, and fellows felt that he was being foisted upon the Society by the current 'establishment' in an essentially undemocratic fashion.
+There has only been one contested election in the Society's history, in 1977.
+Many fellows objected to the nomination by the Council of Campbell Adamson because he was not a statistician, was said to have made derogatory comments about statisticians, and principally because in the previous year he had been defeated in an election to the Council of the Society, and fellows felt that he was being foisted upon the Society by the current 'establishment' in an essentially undemocratic fashion.
 Henry Wynn was nominated by several fellows (including Adrian Smith, himself later president, and Philip Dawid) and won the election.

 Despite women being elected fellows from 1858, only five have been president of the society.
+Three of these have been in the 21st century although the proportion remains biased to men with nine male presidents since 2001.

 In 2010, Bernard Silverman stepped down very early in his presidential term.
 This was due to being appointed as chief scientific advisor to the Home Office which presented a conflict of interest as the society sometimes issues expert statements on statistical matters in public life.
-In 2022 then president-elect David Firth withdrew on health grounds, prompting a further election in which Andrew Garrett, the current president, was elected.
+In 2022 then president-elect David Firth withdrew on health grounds, prompting a further election in which the immediate past-president, Andrew Garrett, was elected.
+The current president is Prof Sir John Aston.

+In 2025, Enkhbilguun Enkhsaikhan was elected president, winning by 78 percent against Prof Sir John Aston.